maj34/maj34/README.md

 ## Hi there 👋
-Hello, I'm MinJeong Ma, dreaming of becoming a **AI Researcher** specializing in Computer Vision :)
+Hello, I'm MinJeong Ma, dreaming of becoming a **AI Developer** specializing in Computer Vision :)

 I am going to graduate from Kookmin University in August 2023,